 One of the most beloved features is the haptic touch which uses gentle taps and vibrations on your wrist to keep you informed about everything from incoming calls and messages to reminders, health alerts, and more.

 Moreover, aesthetics have a lot to do with the appeal.
-Even back in 2015, the Apple Watch was miles ahead of similar wearables.
-Further, the interchangeable watch band system plus internal customization make it a truly personal device.
+Even in 2015, the Apple Watch was miles ahead of similar wearables.
+Further, the interchangeable watch band system and internal customization make it a personal device.

 What’s more?
 There have been several instances when the Apple Watch has saved people’s lives.

 Apple did not invent the smartwatch, yet it has become synonymous with the device in six short years.
 That goes to show how game-changing the Apple Watch has been.

 Although the first generation did not see instant success, it paved the way for the current iteration, which is faster, slimmer, brighter, and of course, smarter.
 Moreover, the watch is Apple’s contribution to healthcare, considering how it has helped save multiple lives.